Gabriele Schnaut: Soprano

 In private study with Hanne-Lore Kuhse in East Berlin, Schnaut developed to a dramatic soprano.
 She travelled once a month for several days of training.
 In 1985 she sang the title role of Wagner's Tristan und Isolde at the Theater Dortmund.
 She portrayed major roles at the Bayreuth Festival, in 1986 Sieglinde in Die Walküre, and in 1987 as Ortrud in Lohengrin.
 In 1988 she appeared as Isolde at the Hamburgische Staatsoper in the production by Ruth Berghaus which was her international breakthrough.

-From 1988 she was a member of the Deutsche Oper am Rhein, from 1995 a member of the Hamburgische Staatsoper, and then at the Bayerische Staatsoper.
+From 1986 to 1990 she was a member of the Deutsche Oper am Rhein, from 1995 a member of the Hamburgische Staatsoper, and then at the Bayerische Staatsoper.
 She made her debut in Munich in 1982 as Marie in Wozzeck.
 In 1992 she appeared on the occasion of the Summer Olympics in Barcelona, both as Venus in Wagner's Tannhäuser in a Hamburg production staged by Harry Kupfer, and in the role of Waldvogel in Arnold Schönberg's Gurre-Lieder.
 In 1994 she appeared at La Scala in the title role of Elektra by Richard Strauss and as Brünnhilde in Die Walküre.
 She made her debut at the Metropolitan Opera in New York City in 1996 as Brünnhilde.
 Reviewer Allan Kozinn from The New York Times wrote about her performance, with Plácido Domingo as Siegmund, Deborah Voigt as Sieglinde, Robert Hale as Wotan, and conducted by James Levine:

 "Gabriele Schnaut, a German soprano making her Met debut as Brünnhilde, gave a performance that was not unblemished vocally, but her characterization was so finely detailed that one happily overlooked the few flaws.
 Ms. Schnaut's Brünnhilde undergoes a real transformation: she is unusually spirited in her second-act discussions with Wotan, thoroughly regal at the start of her encounter with Siegmund and disconsolate, but not entirely repentant, in the finale, when she is condemned to life as a mortal."

 She performed as Kundry in Wagner's Parsifal at the Wiener Staatsoper from 1996.
 In Hamburg she sang both the Nurse and the Dyer's Wife in Die Frau ohne Schatten by Richard Strauss.
 In Munich, she appeared as Elektra in a production staged by Herbert Wernicke, identifying with the role.
 In 2000, she was Brünnhilde in Der Ring des Nibelungen at the Bayreuth Festival.
 She performed the title roles of Puccini's Tosca and Turandot, recorded on DVD at the Salzburg Festival in 2002.

 In 1997, the magazine Die Deutsche Bühne named her "the only real dramatic singer-actor of our time ("die einzige, echte hochdramatische Sängerdarstellerin unserer Zeit"), for her "impressive stage presence, based on scenic detailed work and psychological insight in her characters".